worktheclock/replit.github.io/misc/repl-environment-variables.md

 # repl-environment-variables
 ```

-**Note:** The '@' is not included in the environment variable so to build the full project URL you need to manually include it, for example:
+**Note:** The '@' is not included in the environment variable so, to build the full project URL, you need to manually include it.
+For example:

 ```python
 import os